 - You asked in a survey for a completely open-ended response, such as describing a brand, the reasons for giving a rating on a scale, and so forth

 - Respondents give you multiple brand names in the one variable

 - Spontaneous awareness results are recorded across multiple variables - one for each brand

-- You are analysing a blog post or a social media post, and there are lots of possible themes within the text that you want to pull out and analyse by
+- You are analyzing a blog post or a social media post, and there are lots of possible themes within the text that you want to pull out and analyze by

 Multiple Overlapping Categories results in multiple new variables combined as a variable set (a Binary - Multi).

 - It is binary because each can either have a Yes/No (1 or 0) if the response is associated with the category or not.

 For a worked example of how to categorize into Multiple Overlapping Categories, see this blog post.